 In ideal circumstances, with a little compromise from both sides, estate mediation results in a favourable outcome for both parties.

 Litigation always involves a winner and a loser, which can damage family relationships forever.

 One of the most important reasons for choosing mediation over litigation is that it can help save relationships that may otherwise be beyond repair due to the bitterness resulting from court battles.

 Three are two main types of mediation, as follows:

 - Facilitative mediation: mediation based on the needs and interests of the disputing parties rather than their legal rights

 - Evaluative mediation: mediation focused on the legal rights and positions of the parties involved

 Whether you are disputing or defending a will, trust or another estate issue, it may pay to consider mediation before litigation.
 Mediation can save time, money, and relationships.

-At Vest Estate Lawyers in Calgary, we can either represent you in mediation or act as mediators for your dispute.
-Organize a free case evaluationbefore making a decision.
+At Vest Estate Lawyers in Edmonton, we can either represent you in mediation or act as mediators for your dispute.
+Organize a one-on-one case evaluation before making a decision.